 We run day trips, base camp trips and extended touring trips all over the country.
 These trips can involve tents, off road camper trailers and caravans or full size road caravans, depending on the destination.

 In addition, we undertake trips with a community benefit, recovery work in flood or fire affected areas or restoration work in the state's parks.
-The club is socially active with monthly lunches in a local park or pub (depending on the season) and annual Christmas and New Year base camps.
+The club is socially active with monthly lunches at a local venue or outdoors in a park (depending on the season) as well as annual Christmas and New Year base camps around country Victoria.

 The club is not a tag-along organisation.
 It is essentially a social club of like minded people with a passion for the outdoors, using their four wheel drive vehicles to explore this great country.
 Each member takes responsibility for their own health and well being, vehicle preparation and social compatibility, particularly on long remote trips.
 The Trip Leader provides the itinerary and coordinates the trip group, often involving a pre-trip meeting.
 Each member of the trip is expected to provide day to day support in the activities associated with conducting a successful and enjoyable trip.